HuckRobin/Crillion-Projekt/README.md

 # Crillion-Projekt
-This was a java project for the course "Programming 2" for my studies in 2021.
+This was a Java project for the course "Programming 2" for my studies in 2021.

-You controll the ball with your keyboard (LEFT and RIGHT Keys).
-The aim is to destroy all the colored blocks.
-Avoid the black one with skull on it!
+You control the ball with the keyboard (LEFT and RIGHT keys).
+The goal is to destroy all the colored blocks.
+Avoid the black ones!

-Have fun to play it!
+Have fun playing the game!